pycbc.types package

 • interpolate (str, None) – Return the interpolated value of the time series.
 Choices are simple linear or quadratic interpolation.

-• extrapolate (str or float, None) – Value to return if time is outsidde the range of the vector or method of extrapolating the value.
+• extrapolate (str or float, None) – Value to return if time is outside the range of the vector or method of extrapolating the value.

 at_times(time, nearest_sample=False, interpolate=None, extrapolate=None)

-Return the value at the specified gps time
+Return the value of the TimeSeries at the specified GPS time.

 Parameters: